bendtherules/bendtherules.github.com/posts/function-name-binding.md

     (function foo(){})()
     ```

 ⭐️ So, even though `function.name` and name binding is related, they are not always the same thing.
-In other words, creating a named function doesn't necessarily create a variable with the same name (in the current scope).
+In other words, creating a named function doesn't necessarily create a variable with the same name.

 (From now on, I'll use the terms `.name` and bound name to distinguish between these two.)